arackaf/mongo-graphql-starter/README.md

 `field: <value>` - will match results with exactly that value

+Not equal

+`field_ne: <value>` - will match results that do not have this value.
+For array types, pass in a whole array of values, and Mongo will do an element by element comparison.

 `in` match

 `field_in: [<value1>, <value2>]` - will match results which match any of those exact values.